AVEVA/CONNECT-data-services-developer-docs/content/set-up/roles/roles-concept.md

 - Tenant Viewer – Assign to system guests that should have limited access.

-- Community Administrator – Assign to community administrators, which are users that moderate a community within the tenant.
+- Community Administrator – Assign to community administrators, who moderate a community within the tenant.
 For more information, see [Community administrators](#community-administrators-preview).

 Although using these roles as intended is recommended, you can customize these roles for any use you want.
 You must have the Tenant Administrator role to manage these roles.